Prasad528260/devTinder-backend/tasks.md

 - API - Get -feed - get all the users by email
 - API- Get user by Id
 - CREATE A DELETE USER API
+- API level validations on patch request and Signup post
+- Add API validation for each field